klarna/product-page-dataset/README.md

 The snapshots are available in 3 formats: as MHTML files, as [WebTraversalLibrary](https://github.com/klarna-incubator/webtraversallibrary) (WTL) snapshots, and as screeshots.
 The MHTML format is less lossy, a browser can render these pages though any Javascript on the page is lost.
 The WTL snapshots are produced by loading the MHTML pages into a chromium-based browser.
 To keep the WTL dataset compact, the screenshots of the rendered MTHML are provided separately; here we provide the HTML of the rendered DOM tree and additional page and element metadata with rendering information (bounding boxes of elements, font sizes etc.).
 The folder structure of the screenshot dataset is identical to the one the WTL dataset and can be used to complete the WTL snapshots with image information.
+For convenience, the datasets are provided with a train/test split in which no merchants in the test set are present in the training set.